ros-infrastructure/rosdep/doc/pip_and_pep_668.rst

 `PEP-668`_ introduced `externally managed environments <externally-managed-environments>`_ to Python packaging.

-Rosdep is designed to use pip as an alternative system package manager, rosdep installation of pip packages requires installing packages globally as root.
+``rosdep`` is designed to use pip as an alternative system package manager, rosdep installation of pip packages requires installing packages globally as root.
 Starting with Python 3.11, `PEP-668`_ compliance requires you to allow pip to install alongside externally managed packages using the ``break-system-packages`` option.

 There are multiple ways to configure pip so that rosdep will succeed.